Agent Agreement – Terms and Conditions

 10.4 Approvals

-Claims for fees are subject to a 10-hour daily maximum limit per Agent.
-Fees claimed in excess of the 10-hour daily limit, including travel time, will not be allowed unless the Agent Firm received prior written approval from the Agent Supervisor before submitting their accounts.
+Claims for fees are subject to a 10-hour daily maximum limit, per Agent, including travel time.
+Fees claimed in excess of the daily limit will not be allowed unless the Agent received written approval from the Agent Supervisor prior to submitting their accounts.

 10.6 Legal Research